the-t-in-rtf/gpii-version/README.md

 		"id": "myUniqueID"
       }

 The additional `idField` parameter is provided to allow for record renaming.
-If `idField` is supplied and `id` matches the `idField`, nothing additional is done.
-If `id` does not match the value stored in `idField`, then the record is moved and updated as part of a single commit.
+If `idField` is supplied and `id` matches `idField`, nothing additional is done.
+If `id` does not match `idField`, then the record is moved and updated as part of a single commit.

 ## `version.list(id)`;

-List the version information associated with `id`.
+List the version information (commits) associated with `id`.
 The version code does not know or care what structure you use for `id`, but `id` must be unique for it to be meaningfully used.
 Returns JSON data representing the list of versions as an array, in order by date, as in:

      {
 		"ok": true,